The Healthy Cities Movement

 The approach quickly fired the imagination of professionals, politicians and citizens worldwide.
 By the early 1990s, Healthy Cities was fast becoming a major global movement for the new public health, having not only expanded within Europe but having taken root within other parts of the developed world such as Australia, Canada, Japan, New Zealand and the United States of America.

-Within Europe, Healthy Cities is now in its fifth five-year phase.
+Within Europe, Healthy Cities is now in its sixth five year phase.
 At the start of each new phase, a set of criteria are issued, and European cities and towns have the opportunity to apply to become a WHO designated city.
 The application involves cities demonstrating competence and commitment against the range of process-focused requirements – showing that that they are committed to partnership working, capacity-building, networking and evaluation, and have in place:

-• multi-sectoral support for Healthy Cities Phase V principles and goals
+• multi-sectoral support for Healthy Cities Phase VI principles and goals

 • an identified co-ordinator